A Short History

 1892 Katoomba Coal & Shale Company goes into liquidation.
 Its Narrowneck mining operations close.

-1897 Gundungurra people of the Megalong Valley move permanently to an ancient summer campsite at the headwaters of Katoomba Falls after the closure of the Narrowneck mine removes casual work opportunities for them and Government land grants to white farmers make their traditional life in the valley impossible.
+1897 Gundungurra people of the Megalong Valley move permanently to an ancient summer campsite at the headwaters of Katoomba Falls after the closure of the Narrowneck mine removes casual work opportunities for them.
+Government land grants to white farmers make their traditional life in the valley impossible.

 In ‘the Gully’ below the railway line and Carrington Hotel, they hunt and gather food and trade with and labour for Katoomba’s white community.
 Over time, poor white people also settle there.

 1900 Federal Pass is opened.
-The new bushwalking track for Australia’s Federation stretches from Leura Cascades to Katoomba Falls near the coal mine.
-It passes along the cliff base beneath Echo Point.
+The new bushwalking track for Australia’s Federation Pass stretches from Leura Cascades to Katoomba Falls near the coal mine.
+It traverses the cliff base beneath Echo Point.

 1903 Katoomba Coal Mine closes for the first time.